Drowned diver Nagassar bought over 30 cakes for 2-year-old son

 “Our papa, our baby, our Nashhik was your whole life…you were indeed the father every child wanted.”

-Vanessa Kussie, centre, wife of Rishi Nagassar, weeps at his funeral on Richmond Stret, Perseverance village, Couva on Thursday. – Angelo Marcelle
+Vanessa Kussie, centre, wdow of Rishi Nagassar, weeps at his funeral on Richmond Street, Perseverance village, Couva on Thursday. – Angelo Marcelle

 Another of Nagassar’s nieces, Ashley Beharrilal, also admired Nagassar’s love for Nashhik.